Parrot OS: Editions

-Parrot Security

-Parrot is intended to provide a suite of penetration testing tools to be used for attack mitigation, security research, forensics, and vulnerability assessment.

-It is designed for penetration testing, vulnerability assessment and mitigation, computer forensics and anonymous web browsing.

-Parrot Home
+Home Edition

-Parrot Home is the base edition of Parrot designed for daily use, and it targets regular users who need a "lightweight" system on their laptops or workstations.
+Parrot OS Home Edition is the base edition of Parrot designed for daily use, and it targets regular users who need a "lightweight" system on their laptops or workstations.

 The distribution is useful for daily work.
 Parrot Home also includes programs to chat privately with people, encrypt documents, or browse the internet anonymously.
 The system can also be used as a starting point to build a system with a custom set of security tools.

+Security Edition

+Parrot OS Security Edition is designed for penetration testing, vulnerability assessment and mitigation, computer forensics, and anonymous web browsing.

 Parrot ARM

 Parrot ARM is a lightweight Parrot release for embedded systems.
 It is currently available for Raspberry Pi devices.

 Parrot Architect & IoT

 ParrotOS with nothing pre-installed.
-Install any software and DE with this edition.
+It allows for any software and desktop environment chosen by the user.

-Parrot OS Tools
+Parrot OS tools

-There are multiple Tools in Parrot OS which are specially designed for Security Researchers and are related to penetration testing.
+There are multiple tools in Parrot OS which are specially designed for Security Researchers and are related to penetration testing.
 A few of them are listed below, more can be found on the official website.